This section was written by Leandro Cabo from rhcplivearchive.com

 • Vesiou

-Released as bonus tracks on the “Enclosure” Japanese edition
+Released as a bonus track on the Japanese edition of “Enclosure”

 "WAYNE"